World Languages

 Homework is assigned three to four times a week.
 There is a project or a presentation at the end of each dialogue.
 Speaking tests are in the format of role-play in the business Chinese section.
 Each unit test consists of listening, speaking, vocabulary, grammar, reading, and writing.

-- Homework expectation: 2-3 hours per week
+- Homework expectation: 25 to 35 minutes per day

 - Year